“This was commonly done as a family birthday cake when we were growing up.” – Calla Ferre

 - Classic Vanilla Buttercream Frosting Optional

-- Line the bottom of two 9-inch layers or one 13×9 baking pan with parchement paper; grease and flour the sides.
+- Line the bottom of two 9-inch layers or one 13×9-inch baking pan with parchement paper; grease and flour the sides.

 - Sift together cake flour, sugar, baking powder, salt and cocoa.
 Add shortening.
 Combine evaporated milk , water and vanilla.
 Pour in a little over half of the milk mixture into flour mixture.
 Beat 2 minutes.
 Add eggs and remaining liquid.
 Beat 2 minutes.
 Batter may appear "curdled", but do not worry.
 Pour into prepared pan(s).

-- Bake at 350 degrees until cake tests done, about 35-40 minutes.
+- Bake at 350 degrees until cake tests done, about 35 to 40 minutes.
 Cool.
 Split each layer into 2 layers.
 Spread "Sweetened Whipped Cream" between layers.
 Finish with "Milk Chocolate Icing".
-Cake will keep in refrigerator 2-3 days.
+Cake will keep in refrigerator 2 to 3 days.